CECOT: International press

 Several foreign news outlets chronicled CECOT's first prison transfer including the BBC, The New York Times, and The Washington Post.
 Several online commentators also reported on the transfer.

 The Associated Press' Marcos Alemán described CECOT as the "crown jewel" of the Salvadoran gang crackdown.
 DW Español's María Santacecilia described CECOT as the "emblem of Bukele's iron fist" ("emblema de la mano dura de Bukele").
 El País Juan Diego Quesada referred to CECOT as "the Alcatraz of Central America".
 CECOT has also been referred to as a "mega-prison".
 Reuters described CECOT as "controversial" and as being "known for its harsh conditions."

 CNN's Michael Rios noted that inmates were "visibly disturbed" as an officer shouted at them to "submit from this moment on".
 The Associated Press wrote that Bukele made "stark, harsh prisons a trademark of his fight against crime".
 Journalists Christopher Mathias and Adam Serwer, writing for MSNBC and The Atlantic respectively, referred to CECOT as a "gulag".
 Colombian president Gustavo Petro has similarly labeled CECOT as a "concentration camp" ("campo de concentración").

 The Salvadoran government has offered news outlets access to tour CECOT.
 In September 2023, Colombian news outlet Noticias Caracol became the first news outlet allowed to enter CECOT.
 Since then, other news outlets have been granted access to CECOT such as the BBC and CNN.
 YouTubers such as Ruhi Çenet have also been granted access to CECOT.
 García has stated that non-governmental organizations (NGOs) are not allowed inside CECOT.
 In July 2024, United States House representative Matt Gaetz visited CECOT and referred to it as "the solution" for El Salvador.

+In December 2025, a 60 Minutes segment on the prison by correspondent Sharyn Alfonsi titled "Inside CECOT" was postponed just before the scheduled broadcast within the US, generating widespread criticism in the US.
+Despite the last minute attempt to stop the broadcast, the segment continued to be released per schedule via a Global Television Network streaming service and was downloaded and distributed across other Internet services despite CBS News efforts to prevent distribution using DMCA take down notices.

+In June 2026, Richard Madeley visited CECOT Prison for several days for the British Channel 5 documentary Inside the World's Mega Prison.